mxagar/detection_segmentation_pytorch/05_unet_segmentation_pyimagesearch/README.md

 Limitations:

 - We have only one class / label.
-- The images are quite simple.
+- The images are quite simple and small (128x128x1).

 Material links: